 Best island to visit in Hawaii

 If you’re looking for the best island to visit in Hawaii, you’re in the right place!
-There are actually 137 officially recognized islands in Hawaii.
-Don’t worry, you don’t have 137 to choose from.
-There are eight major islands in Hawaii although one is uninhabited, and one is privately owned.
-There are six islands that you can visit and four are considered the primary islands for tourism.
+There are 137 officially recognized islands in Hawaii.
+Don’t worry; you don’t have 137 to choose from.
+There are eight major islands in Hawaii, although one is uninhabited, and one is privately owned.
+There are six islands that you can visit, and four are considered the primary islands for tourism.

 The best island to visit in Hawaii…for YOU!

-I want to start out by saying that there isn’t really a “best island in Hawaii.”
-All of the islands are amazing and unique in their own ways.
+I want to start by saying that there isn’t a “best island in Hawaii.”
+All of the islands are amazing and unique in their own way.
 They all have differences, and they all have similarities.

 Let’s start by talking about the things that all of the islands have.
 All of the islands have amazing beaches, adventurous hiking opportunities, upscale resorts, incredible golf courses, and a sense of tranquility and relaxation.
 You really can’t go wrong when choosing which Hawaii island to visit, but it can be hard to choose.

 If you’ve never been to Hawaii, choosing which island to visit can be challenging.
-Don’t worry, I’m here to help!
-First, let’s talk about the one you might know the most about.
+Don’t worry; I’m here to help!
+First, let’s talk about the one most people think of first.